opencollective/opencollective-bot/README.md

 ## License

-> The logo and bot avatar are taken from OpenCollective's marketing website https://opencollective.com/.
+> The logo and bot avatar are taken from Open Collective's marketing website https://opencollective.com/.

 MIT @ Matic Zavadlal